pkkrsingh877/Edtech/README.md

 ETSEC Incorporate is a premier cybersecurity firm dedicated to providing robust and innovative solutions to protect your digital assets and ensure the integrity of your IT infrastructure.
 This project includes a website with various sections such as Home, About, Courses, and Contact.

+This site is for providing people access to form through which they can register for training courses.

 ## Project Structure

 ### Home Page